rsnakeactual/cvedata/presentation.md

 # Scored vs Unscored

-## This does not count NVD, because MITRE doesn't count it.
+This does not count NVD as MITRE doesn't count it.

 ![](https://cvedata.com/images/cve_scoring_coverage.png)